ericpruitt/emus/core/README.md

 Official, upstream patches for a given application will be stored in a folder named `$PROGRAM_FOLDER-patches`.
-Other customizations are stored in "patches/" with names like `$PROGRAM_FOLDER-$ORDER-$DESCRIPTION`.
-The `$ORDER` is a two digit, 0-padded number used to determine what order patches should be applied: patches with the lowest `$ORDER` are applied first.
+Other customizations are stored in "patches/" with names like `$PROGRAM_FOLDER-$DESCRIPTION`.
 Patches intended to be applied against source trees may have a revision indicator after `$PROGRAM_FOLDER`.

 ### PGP / GPG Keys ###